About the Series

 Veteran human rights leader Jeri Laber discussed her new memoir describing her experiences as the founder of Helsinki Watch and her efforts to advance human rights throughout the world.

 Confronting the Terrorist Threat - September 24, 2002

 September 24, 2002 5:30 PM - 7:00 PM

 Before the tragic events of September 11, 2001, former Senators Gary Hart and Warren Rudman, co-chairs of the US Commission on National Security, warned of the risks of terrorist attacks on US soil.
 In this forum, moderated by terrorism expert Juliette Kayyem, they discussed our country's response to terrorism and the proposal to form a cabinet-level agency for homeland security.

 Seeking Common Ground: Civil Rights and Human Rights - September 25, 2002

 September 25, 2002 5:30 PM - 7:00 PM

 What lessons can human rights workers throughout the globe learn from the civil rights struggle in the United States?
-Elaine Jones, NAACP Legal Defense Fund, Wade Henderson, Leadership Conference on Civil Rights, Gay McDougall, International Human Rights Law Group, Ken Roth, Human Rights Watch, and Lynn Walker Huntley, Southern Education Foundation discussed the historical and contemporary challenges facing both movements.
+Elaine Jones of the NAACP Legal Defense Fund, Wade Henderson of the Leadership Conference on Civil Rights, Gay McDougall of the International Human Rights Law Group, Ken Roth of the Human Rights Watch, and Lynn Walker Huntley of the Southern Education Foundation discussed the historical and contemporary challenges facing both movements.